Who we are

 Mr. Bruijnzeels is considered independent for the purposes of National Instrument 58-101.

 Mr. Sanness is a graduate of the Norwegian Institute of Technology in Trondheim where he obtained a Master of Engineering (geology, geophysics and mining engineering).
-He was first elected as a director in 2016.

 Mr. Sanness is considered independent for the purposes of National Instrument 58-101.